wzw3296/TLIO/README.md

 Important Notes:

 Paper: https://arxiv.org/abs/2007.01867

 The whole project is under the server directory [SSH:128.122.136.173]:  /home/wzw/Desktop/imuProject/TLIO (Register a Unav ID first if you do not have)

 If you can access the server, no need to download.

-Otherwise, please download the data [here](https://drive.google.com/file/d/10Bc6R-s0ZLy9OEK_1mfpmtDg3jIu8X6g/view?usp=share_link) under the TLIO folder.
+Otherwise, please download the data [here](https://drive.google.com/file/d/10Bc6R-s0ZLy9OEK_1mfpmtDg3jIu8X6g/view?usp=share_link) and unzip it under the TLIO folder(the name golden-new-format-cc-by-nc-with-imus do not change).

 To initialize the project environment on the sever: